What is bipolar disorder?

 Bipolar I Disorder

-Bipolar I disorder is diagnosed when a person experiences a manic episode.
-During a manic episode, people with bipolar I disorder experience an extreme increase in energy and may feel on top of the world or uncomfortably irritable in mood.
-Some people with bipolar I disorder also experience depressive or hypomanic episodes, and most people with bipolar I disorder also have periods of neutral mood.
+Diagnosed when a person experiences at least one manic episode.
+These episodes bring an extreme increase in energy and mood changes, ranging from feeling on top of the world to being uncomfortably irritable.
+Some people also experience depressive or hypomanic episodes, along with periods of neutral mood.

 Cyclothymic Disorder